rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - Only after I am done (e.g. before committing code)
 - Never

+### Are you aware of the following tools for profiling Rust compilation?

+Type: matrix (optional)

+Tools:

+- Compiler self profiler (*-Zself-profile*)
+- Compiler pass analysis (*-Ztime-passes*)
+- LLVM function instantiation analysis (*cargo-llvm-lines*)
+- Cargo timings (*cargo build --timings*)

+Familiarity:

+- I use it
+- I know about it, but do not use it
+- Never heard of it

 ## Workarounds

 ### Have you used any of the following mechanisms to improve compilation performance?